hexagontruth/hexular/README.md

   - Re-scale and re-center model (R)
   - Toggle color mode toggle (C) &mdash; Override the default color assignment on paint actions with specific color

-Holding shift will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.
+Holding `<Shift>` will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.
+Holding `<Alt>` temporarily expands the configuration menu.

 Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
 Scrolling a central mouse wheel or equivalent will zoom the canvas.
-Two other options reachable through the configuration modal are also available via keystrokes:

-  - Resize board (Ctrl+R)
-  - Add custom code (Ctrl+F)

 Cell states are changed by clicking and dragging with a paint tool selected.
 By default, the painting state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
 Right clicking, conversely, decrements the cell state by one, and ctrl+clicking clears to the ground state.
 Setting a specific state color can be effected by toggling the color mode button on the bottom right.
 Toggling color mode off brings back the default behavior.